Vykolue/Sky-CotL-Archipelago/README.md

 "Find WL" means you can either collect it, or stand on where it normally is

-You can lose all your Winged Light before playing, but I can't guarantee that the game will give you access to enough WL for the checks it expects you to get
+I recommend against losing all your Winged Light before playing, as I can't guarantee that the game will give you access to enough WL for the checks it expects you to get<br />
+I plan to fix this in a future update

 Additionally, you may run into impossible scenerios if your account has not:
 - relived enough Base Spirit Memories to unlock all Spirit Gates and use emotes required to enter certain areas